Signal

 - Missing context

-A good Technical Revenue Audit does not start by inventing a system.
+A good Technical AI System Plan does not start by inventing a system.
 It follows one real inquiry and finds where buyer context, owner handoff, follow-up, or visibility breaks.

 Direct answer

-The audit traces one serious opportunity from first form fill or referral through project context, buyer role, owner handoff, specialist review, proposal status, and next action.
+The plan traces one serious opportunity from first form fill or referral through project context, buyer role, owner handoff, specialist review, proposal status, and next action.

 Where did the inquiry come from, what did the buyer ask for, and what context was missing at the start?